sratgh/CarND-Capstone/README.md

 Stephan Studener and Simon Rudolph act as developers for control of longitudinal and lateral vehicle dynamics.
 The developers for vehicle controls take responsibility for control of the longitudinal and lateral dynamics dbw_node.py and twist_controller.py.
 ### Developers for Traffic Light Detection and Classification
-Stephan Studener takes responsibility for implementing detection of traffic lights based on the available knowledge of the positions of the traffic lights and the car.
+Stephan Studener and Mario de la Rosa take responsibility for implementing detection of traffic lights based on the available knowledge of the positions of the traffic lights and the car.
 Simon Rudolph and Zihao Zhang work together to detect and classify the traffic light signals that the car approaches.
-### Developers for Path Planning
+### Developers for Path Planning and the state machine
-Mario de la Rosa takes responsibility for implementing the path planner algorithm.
-This procedure can be found in the class WaypointUpdater defined in _waypoint_updater.py._
+Mario de la Rosa takes responsibility for implementing the path planner algorithm as well as the state machine.
+The first one defines the reference velocity when approaching to a traffic light.
+The state machine controls the overall behavior of the system based on a set of parameters.
 ### Communication and Project Setup
 The team follows the Kanban rules to reach it's objectives and meet twice a day for a "daily scrum".
 This is necessary for everbody to stay in sync when working in very different time zones.